How to Find Out What WordPress Theme & Plugins a Site Uses: Complete Detection Guide

 How do I check if a WordPress site has outdated plugins?

 Without administrative access, it’s difficult to definitively determine if plugins are outdated.
 Some detection tools show version information when available, which you can compare with the latest versions listed on wordpress.org or developer websites.
-Security scanning tools like WPScan can also identify potentially vulnerable plugin versions on public sites.
+Security scanning tools can identify potentially vulnerable plugin versions, but ethical use of such tools is essential.

 Putting Your Detective Skills to Work